EnshenZhu/2_Bootcamp_Portfolio/README.md

 ## <li>Project Purpose
 <p>
-    This project is going to build up a professional profolio for the employer to view my ability and make desicion whether I could fit the certain position</a>
+    This project is going to build up a professional profolio for the employer to view my ability and make desicion whether I could fit the certain position
 </p>

 </li>